 The brush that you use as your “visiting brush” should minimize the possibility of unintentional injury to both your animal and the clients.
 Soft bristles and plastic handles are best.
 Wire bristle brushes and combs with metallic teeth are not acceptable.

-Dressing animals in costumes for visits is not allowed.
+Dressing animals in costumes or other novelty items for visits is not allowed.
 It introduces an unnecessary element of risk into visits.
 For example, if you were to dress your dog up in devil horns for Halloween and visit a person with dementia, the costume could trigger a severe adverse reaction despite your good intentions.
-In addition, costumes can get caught on healthcare equipment and can be a safety hazard.
+In addition, costumes can get caught on healthcare equipment and can be a safety hazard, and may be difficult to clean and sanitize for infection control.
+Please refer to the Costumes FAQ in the Resource Library for additional detail.
 Note that seasonal or holiday scarves are permitted.
-Please refer to the Costumes FAQ in the Resource Library for additional detail.

 You are not required to present rabies tags to your evaluator, but you must have proof of a current rabies vaccination in order to evaluate.
 Pet Partners recommends that dogs wear their rabies tags while evaluating and visiting.
 This is often a local ordinance or requirement of facilities where you may visit as well.

 For specific inquiries about appropriate equipment, contact Pet Partners.